-For Children – How to Stop Wetting the Bed – The Permanent Solution
+For Children – The Permanent Solution to the Bedwetting

-There are probably 3 or 4 other kids in your class who also wet the bed, they have the same bedwetting problem as you!
-They donʼt talk about it, like you donʼt talk about it, but they also want to stop wetting the bed.
+There are other kids in your class who also wet the bed also…they have the same bedwetting problem as you!
+They donʼt talk about it, just like you donʼt talk about it!

 - Bedwetting is not your fault